Human rights in Thailand: LGBTQ

-Both male and female same-sex sexual activity are legal in Thailand, but same-sex couples and households headed by same-sex couples are not eligible.
-Since 2011, same sex marriage laws have been proposed by LGBTQ groups.
-In 2021, the Constitutional Court ruled that the definition of marriage as between a man and a woman was constitutional.
-The verdict stated that members of the LGBTQ community cannot reproduce, as it is against nature, and they are unlike other animals with unusual behaviours or physical characteristics.
-The ruling was deemed by some as sexist and politically incorrect and enraged the LGBTQ community and rights defenders.
+Same-sex sexual activity is legal in Thailand for both men and women, but same-sex couples and households headed by them were historically ineligible for equal legal recognition.
+Since 2011, same-sex marriage laws have been proposed by LGBTQ groups.
+In 2021, the Constitutional Court ruled that the definition of marriage as solely between a man and a woman was constitutional.
+The verdict stated that members of the LGBTQ community cannot reproduce because it is against nature, and they are unlike other animals with unusual behaviours or physical characteristics.
+The ruling was deemed by some to be sexist and politically incorrect, and it enraged the LGBTQ community and rights defenders.

-In June 2022, a group of bills that could legalize same-sex unions were passed by the lower house.
-The most liberal of these bills, proposed by the Move Forward Party, would legalize full same-sex marriage.
+In June 2022, a group of bills that could legalise same-sex unions was passed by the lower house of the National Assembly.
+The most liberal of these bills, proposed by the Move Forward Party, would fully legalise same-sex marriage.

 Same-sex marriage has been legal in Thailand since 23 January 2025.

 Economic & social

-In 2021, Prime Minister Prayut Chan-o-cha gave a definition of an equality that the riches use a toll elevated road, and the poor use a road under it, he tried to build both ways so that people can live in dispersion.
+In 2021, Prime Minister Prayut Chan-o-cha gave a definition of equality: the rich use an elevated toll road, and the poor use a road under it.
+He tried to build both ways, so that people could live in dispersion.

-Craft brewery and microbrewery are illegal in Thailand, as Thai alcohol law has one of the strictest advertisement control and a large fine, it prevents small businesses to compete with large companies.
-In June 2022, craft brewery and microbrewery have been unofficially decriminalized because the bill of Move Forward Party MP, Taopiphop Limjittrakorn, passed the lower house.
+Craft breweries and microbreweries are illegal in Thailand, because Thai alcohol law has one of the strictest advertisement controls and large fines, which prevent small businesses from competing with large companies.
+In June 2022, craft breweries and microbreweries were unofficially decriminalised because the bill of Taopiphop Limjittrakorn – an MP in the Move Forward Party – passed the lower house.